ktorng/ready-up/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the root directory, you can run:

+### `npm ci`

+Installs packages from the package lock file.

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the graphql server on http://localhost:8000/graphql and the subscription server on ws://localhost:8000/subscriptions.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Open [http://localhost:8000/graphql](http://localhost:8000/graphql) for graphql playground.

+In the client directory, you can run:

+### `npm ci`

+Installs packages from the package lock file.

-### `npm test`
+### `npm start`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs the react app on http://localhost:3000.

 ### `npm run build`